camptocamp/c2cgeoportal/doc/developer/webservices.rst

 ====

 This service returns a file containing data submitted in the POST request as the "file" field.
-This is used to be able to get the data in the client from a file select by the user.
+This is used to be able to get the data in the client from a file selected by the user.

 URL: ``.../echo``